Can you catch trout when people are swimming nearby?

-On hot summer days there is no place I would rather be then by a cold, clear, clean mountain river.
+On hot summer days there is no place I would rather be than by a cold, clear, clean mountain river.
 Many other people also have the same idea and some popular holes can become surprisingly busy people playing and swimming in the water.

 This brings up the point of this article.
 Is it a good idea to go fishing near where people are swimming.
 Is it even possible to catch trout?

 I will start by giving my opinion.
 I never fish close to where people are swimming.
-There are two good reasons why, people playing and splashing around in the water typically scare fish away.
+There are two good reasons why people playing and splashing around in the water typically scare fish away.
 Most trout, will be scared hiding under the deepest overhang they can be found.
 So the chance of catching a trout is extremely low.

 Secondarily, casting close to people swimming is simply not a good idea.
 Sooner or later, someone will come in contact with your line and if you are extra careless you might end up hooking someone.
 I swim a lot over the summer months, I also swim in the rivers I fish.
 I have learnt a lot about the underwater world of the trout.
 More than once, when swimming in popular swimming locations I have come across an anglers line cast across my path.
 I seriously do not know what such people are thinking.